I DON'T THINK YOU ARE FUNNY!!! A SERIAL KILLER IS KILLING LOCAL COMICS IN DEAD COMIC STANDING BY KAREN VAUGHAN

 I have read most of her Laura and Gerry Mysteries and know the depth Ms. Vaughan is capable of, in her writing, the sarcastic slant she puts into her books, as well as the fact that there is always something that will shock and surprise you to the core of your being at the end of each of her books.

 I was not fully prepared for the brilliance in Dead Comic Standing.
 If I could ask Ms. Vaughan anything, it would be where in the heck did; she come up with the idea for this book.

 I do not like spoilers, so I will not give you many details about the book, other than to say the comedy routines done by the Comedians are a hoot, and if you are not shocked when you discover who the killer is, I would be more than a bit surprised.

 Kudos to Karen Vaughan for the delightful, suspense-filled, thrilling-murder mystery.
 If I could give 50 stars I would.

-A PERILOUS JOURNEY TO ESCAPE RUSSIAN OCCUPIED POLAND - FROM THE PAGES OF GRANDFATHER'S LIFE BY AWARD-WINNING AUTHOR VIV DREWA
+A TRUE STORY OF ESCAPE FROM RUSSIAN OCCUPIED POLAND IN 1913 - FROM THE PAGES OF GRANDFATHER'S LIFE BY AWARD-WINNING AUTHOR VIV DREWA

 Story of a young man's escape from Russian ruled Poland in 1913.